poojanive/nebula-mail/README.md

-# Nebula Mail — AI-Powered Mail Web Application
+# Nebula Mail

-An email client where the AI assistant doesn't just answer questions in a chat box — it **drives the interface**: opening Compose, filling in fields, switching views, and surfacing search results directly in the main UI.

-Built for the Nebula KnowLab hiring task.
+**An AI-powered mail application where the assistant doesn't just talk about your inbox — it operates it.**

 ---

+## The idea

+Most "AI email assistants" are a chatbot bolted onto the side of an inbox.
+Ask it something, it replies in a text bubble, and you're left to do the actual work yourself.

+Nebula Mail takes a different position: the assistant *is* the interface.
+Say "show my sent emails" and the app switches to Sent.
+Say "compose an email to John saying I'll send the report tomorrow" and the Compose window opens, populated, ready for review.
+Say "reply to this" while an email is open, and it knows exactly which email you mean.

+Natural language becomes application state.
+That's the whole premise, and it's what this build is designed to prove.

+---

 ## Demo

-- 🎥 **Video walkthrough:** `<insert link — Loom/YouTube unlisted/Drive>`
+- 🎥 **Video walkthrough:** `<insert link — Loom / YouTube unlisted / Drive>`
-- 📸 **Screenshots:** see `/screenshots` in this repo
+- 📸 **Screenshots:** `<add screenshots here when available>`

-The video shows: AI compose → AI search/filter → AI navigation to a specific email → context-aware reply → live real-time sync (an email arriving without a manual refresh).
+The walkthrough covers: AI-assisted composition, natural-language search and filtering, navigation between Inbox and Sent, opening a specific email, a context-aware reply, and a live email arriving with zero manual refresh.

 ---

-## Architecture
+## How it works

 ```
                     ┌─────────────┐